uniot-io/uniot-docs/getting-started/firmware.md

 });
 ```

-You can define your own tasks to be scheduled and executed.
-In this example, there are two tasks that output the free heap and the current time to the Serial.
+You can define your own [tasks](../advanced/uniot-core/scheduler/taskscheduler.md) to be scheduled and executed at runtime.
+In this example, there are two tasks that print the free heap and the current time to the Serial.

 ### Setup